- Search The Registry

 Also known as the White Rose Mission and the White Rose Industrial Association, it was created as a "Christian, nonsectarian Home for Colored Girls and Women" by black civic leaders, Victoria Earle Matthews and Maritcha Remond Lyons.
-The settlement house, located on Manhattan's Upper West side neighborhood known then as San Juan Hill, was founded to offer refuge, shelter and food for newly arrived black women from the southern United States and the West Indies.
+The settlement house, located on Manhattan's Upper Westside neighborhood known then as San Juan Hill, was founded to offer refuge, shelter, and food for newly arrived black women from the southern United States and the West Indies.

-Aware of the perilous conditions for young black women seeking work in New York City, Matthews and Lyons and other volunteers working with The White Rose Mission met incoming vessels.
-At Manhattan’s piers, docks and railway stations, volunteers offered assistance to female travelers who often fell prey to unscrupulous employment agents and con artists.
+Aware of the perilous conditions for young black women seeking work in New York City, Matthews, and Lyons, and other volunteers working with The White Rose Mission met incoming vessels.
+At Manhattan’s piers, docks, and railway stations, volunteers offered assistance to female travelers who often fell prey to unscrupulous employment agents and con artists.
 A former slave, Matthews was a prominent social reformer.
-She conducted detailed research into the working conditions of young black women often by passing as a white person to obtain information on schemes and organized rings.
+She conducted detailed research into the working conditions of young black women often bypassing as a white person to obtain information on schemes and organized rings.
 Matthews observed that for "the young and unfriended (women) of other races, there are all sorts of institutions," but for black girls and women "there is nothing."

-The Mission also offered instruction in aspects of housekeeping, such as: cooking, sewing, expert waiting and laundering.
+The Mission also offered instruction in aspects of housekeeping, such as cooking, sewing, expert waiting, and laundering.
 Additionally, The Mission provided a clean parlor where women who were dues-paying members could entertain callers.
-The White Rose Mission evolved to provide social services unavailable to blacks in New York City such as enrichment classes, child-rearing instructions and a Penny Provident Bank thrift program.
+The White Rose Mission evolved to provide social services unavailable to blacks in New York City such as enrichment classes, child-rearing instructions, and a Penny Provident Bank thrift program.

 The White Rose Mission also maintained a library of works relevant to the history and accomplishments of African and African American people.
-Considered one of the most unusual and important early collections of special materials about black people, the White Rose Mission's library included a 1773 edition of the poems of Phillis Wheatley, an 1859 volume of the Anglo-African Magazine and a first edition of An Appeal in Favor of that Class of Americans Called Africans by Lydia Maria Child.
+Considered one of the most unusual and important early collections of special materials about black people, the White Rose Mission's library included a 1773 edition of the poems of Phillis Wheatley, an 1859 volume of the Anglo-African Magazine, and the first edition of An Appeal in Favor of that Class of Americans Called Africans by Lydia Maria Child.

-Lectures were regularly held at the Mission and in 1908 "New Negro Movement" founder, Hubert Harrison, a writer, orator, educator, critic and political activist, offered race history classes, helped to organize a literary club at the White Rose Home, delivered lectures on post-war Reconstruction and took charge of the Home’s Boys Club.
+Lectures were regularly held at the Mission and in 1908 "New Negro Movement" founder, Hubert Harrison, a writer, orator, educator, critic, and political activist, offered race history classes, helped to organize a literary club at the White Rose Home, delivered lectures on post-war Reconstruction and took charge of the Home’s Boys Club.
 When it first opened in 1897, The White Rose Mission was located at 217 East 86th Street.
 In 1918, The Mission moved to 262 West 136th Street from where it operated until it ceased operation in 1984.